ibm-cloud-docs/account/faqs-account.md

 {{site.data.keyword.Bluemix_notm}} trial accounts are available for faculty and students at accredited academic institutions.
 To qualify for a trial account, go to [Harness the Power of IBM](https://ibm.biz/academic){: external} and validate your institution credentials.
 Unlike Lite accounts, trial accounts expire after 30 days.

-## How do I cancel my account?
+## Can I cancel my account?
 {: #cancelaccount}
 {: faq}
 {: support}

 We're sad to see you go!
-If there's any way we can assist you with your account before you go, reach out to us by contacting support.
+If there's any way we can assist you before you decide to cancel your account, [reach out to us](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

-If you do decide to leave, how you cancel your account depends on your account type.
-You can check your account type by going to the [Account settings](https://cloud.ibm.com/account/settings) page in the console and looking in the Account type section.
-Only account owners can cancel accounts.

-* For Pay-As-You-Go or Subscription accounts, the quickest way to cancel your account is to contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
-Alternatively, you can open a support case.
+* To cancel a Pay-As-You-Go or Subscription account, contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
+Or, you can open a support case.
 * To cancel a Lite account, go to the [Account settings](https://cloud.ibm.com/account/settings) page, and click **Deactivate account**.

+## Can I delete my account?
+{: #deleteaccount}
+{: faq}

+Contact [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external} to open a support case and request to delete your account.
+If you have data that is associated with your old account that you want to move to a new account, include this information in your email.

+Data in deleted accounts is not recoverable.

 ## Can I log in to the console with my SoftLayer ID?
 {: #slid}
 {: faq}

 Yes, you can use your SoftLayer ID to log in to the console.
-Go to the [login page](https://cloud.ibm.com/login){: external}, and select **SoftLayer ID** from the **ID** list.
+Go to the [login page](https://cloud.ibm.com/login){: external}, and click **Log in with SoftLayer ID**.

-## What is Cloud Foundry?
-{: #cloud-foundry}
-{: faq}

-Cloud Foundry is an open source platform as a service (PaaS) option available through {{site.data.keyword.Bluemix_notm}} Public for building and deploying applications on the cloud.
-Cloud Foundry organizations and spaces are used to organize resources and apps available within specific regions.

-For more information about managing orgs and spaces, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers).
-And, if you’re interested in learning more about how to provide access to resources in a Cloud Foundry space, see [Cloud Foundry access](/docs/account?topic=account-cfaccess).

-## Can I move an org to another account?
-{: #move-org-diff-account}
-{: faq}

-Currently, you can't move an org to a different account.
-However, you can re-create the org with the same credentials in a different account to mimic this functionality.
-For more information, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers#createorg).

-## Which Cloud Foundry regions can I use?
-{: #whichregions}
-{: faq}

-In a Lite account, you can work in only one region.
-In a Pay-As-You-Go or Subscription account, you can access all available regions.

 ## What's a Lite pricing plan for services?
 {: #whatisliteplan}